 Thank you for taking the time to visit www.matthewshepherd.org.
 Since being sworn in on January 10, 2011, as a State Representative, it has been my great honor and privilege to represent the people of District 6 in Little Rock.
 Everyday I have sought to provide the strong representation and decisive leadership that the people of District 6 deserve.

-While I believe that my first legislative session was very productive, there is still much work to be done; therefore, my goals remain unchanged from my first campaign and those are to work to create jobs and economic development, create greater efficiency in state government, upgrade infrastructure particularly the state’s highway system, improve the quality of public education, and always stand up for the people of South Arkansas.
+While I believe that my two legislative sessions were very productive, there is still much work to be done.
+My goals remain unchanged from my first campaign and those are to work to create jobs and economic development, create greater efficiency in state government, upgrade infrastructure particularly the state’s highway system, improve the quality of public education, and always stand up for the people of South Arkansas.